AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/workfront-for-microsoft-teams.md

 Consider the following when working with [!DNL Workfront] for [!DNL Microsoft Teams]:

 * You do not need to be a [!DNL Workfront] Administrator to install [!DNL Workfront for Microsoft Teams].\
-   The app is free and you can add it to your team if you are also a team owner in [!DNL Microsoft Teams].&nbsp;
+   The app is free and you can add it to your team if you are also a team owner in [!DNL Microsoft Teams].
-* Any user in the [!DNL Microsoft Team] can use the app if it has been installed by a team owner and if they have a [!DNL Workfront] account.&nbsp;
+* Any user in the [!DNL Microsoft Team] can use the app if it has been installed by a team owner and if they have a [!DNL Workfront] account.
-* If more than one team needs to have access to [!DNL Workfront] from [!DNL Microsoft Teams], you must install the app for each team.&nbsp;
+* If more than one team needs to have access to [!DNL Workfront] from [!DNL Microsoft Teams], you must install the app for each team.
 * You can view some information about the [!DNL Workfront] items in [!DNL Microsoft Teams].
-For example, the name, status, priority, assignee, Planned Completion Date of a [!DNL Workfront] item.&nbsp;This information cannot be customized.
+For example, the name, status, priority, assignee, Planned Completion Date of a [!DNL Workfront] item.
+This information cannot be customized.
 * You can directly go to the [!DNL Workfront] items and documents from [!DNL Microsoft Teams].
 * [!DNL Microsoft Teams] no longer supports [!DNL Internet Explorer].
 To use the [!DNL Adobe Workfront for Microsoft Teams] integration, you must use a web browser other than [!DNL Internet Explorer].